Marie-Elsa Bragg: Early life and education

-Bragg describes herself as "half French, half Cumbrian", but was born and spent her childhood in London.
-Her parents are novelist and broadcaster Melvyn Bragg and his first wife, writer and artist Marie-Elisabeth Roche, who died when Marie-Elsa was aged six.
+Bragg describes herself as "half French, half Cumbrian", but was born in London where she spent her childhood.
+Her parents are novelist and broadcaster Melvyn Bragg and his first wife, writer and artist Marie-Elisabeth Roche, who died at the family home in Kew, London when Marie-Elsa was aged six.

+Her maternal grandfather was Jean Roche (1901–1992) who, together with his wife Andrée Conradi Roche (c1903–1936), was nominated for the Nobel Prize in Medicine for his work on the thyroid gland and was rector of the Sorbonne between 1961 and 1969.

-Bragg studied aspects of Judaism at Leo Baeck College, Karl Barth and systematic doctrine at King's College London, philosophy and theology at the University of Oxford, and studied for ordination at Ripon College Cuddesdon.
+In the late 1990s and early 2000s, Bragg studied aspects of Judaism at Leo Baeck College, Karl Barth and systematic doctrine at King's College London, philosophy and theology at the University of Oxford, and studied for ordination at Ripon College Cuddesdon.
 She has an MA in prose fiction from the University of East Anglia.